Bronsun/RequestCounter/README.md

 # RequestCounter
-Request Counter is a simple solution for counting requests on multipale server instances.
+Request Counter is a simple solution for counting http requests on the multiple server instances.

+### Definitions

+- Cluster - contains all instances of HTTPserver
+- Instance - one instance of HTTPserver

+It counts the number of requests to the single server instance and also counts all requests to the cluster.
+Total number of requests to the cluster is saved to Redis.
+To protect app from race condition, saving to redis is based on transactions.
+This solution is great for accuracy in number of requests, however, HTTP Handler function is slower due to waiting for transaction to be closed.

-It counts the number of requests to the single server instance and also counts all requests to cluster using Redis as the main key-value database.
-Docker-compose is used as a conterization solution, but also it simulate 3 instances using Replica method.
-NGINX is used as main reverse proxy solution.
+ Docker-compose is used as a conterization solution, but it also simulates 3 instances using Replica method.
+NGINX is used as the main reverse proxy solution.

 ![](showcase.gif)

 ## Requirements

-You need to install following tools:
+You need to install the following tools:

 - Docker with docker-compose -> https://docs.docker.com/
 - Make: